google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### The result

-In order to fully test this change, you'll need to take a few steps in the browser:
+Take these steps to fully test this change in the browser:
 1. Click on the `Loops` entry and drag out a repeat block.
-1. Click on the `Logic` entry and drag the conditional `if` block into the repeat block that you placed on the workspace in the previous step.
+1. Click on the `Logic` entry and drag the conditional `if` block into the repeat block that was placed on the workspace in the previous step.

-You should now see an entry similar to the screenshot below, in which the `Number` inputs and outputs are rectangular, but the boolean input on the `if` block is a puzzle tab.
+There should be an entry similar to the screenshot below, in which the `Number` inputs and outputs are rectangular, but the boolean input on the `if` block is a puzzle tab.
 ![Screenshot of a custom renderer with rectangles for the Number input/outputs and a puzzle tab for the Boolean input/output attached to an "if" block](./typed_connection_shapes.png)

 ## Summary

 Custom renderers are a powerful way to change the look and feel of Blockly.
-In this codelab you:
+In this codelab you learned:
-- Declared and registered a custom renderer by extending `Blockly.blockRendering.Renderer`.
+- How to declare and register a custom renderer by extending `Blockly.blockRendering.Renderer`.
-- Overrode renderer constants such as `NOTCH_HEIGHT` in `Blockly.blockRendering.ConstantProvider`.
+- How to override renderer constants such as `NOTCH_HEIGHT` in `Blockly.blockRendering.ConstantProvider`.
-- Modified connection shapes by creating custom [SVG paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path), storing them in `init()`, and finally returning them in `shapeFor(connection)`.
+- How to modify connection shapes by creating custom [SVG paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path), storing them in `init()`, and finally returning them in `shapeFor(connection)`.
-- Updated the mapping from connection to connection shape by adding logic in `shapeFor(connection)`.
+- How to update the mapping from connection to connection shape by adding logic in `shapeFor(connection)`.